4GeeksAcademy/master-python-programming-exercises/exercises/29-remove-duplicate-words/README.md

 ## 📝 Instructions:

-1. Write a function called `remove_duplicate_words()` that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphanumerically.
+1. Write a function called `remove_duplicate_words()` that accepts a sequence of whitespace separated words as input and returns the words after removing all duplicate words and sorting them alphanumerically.

 ## 📎 Example input: